Research Renovation Guide

-UCF’s Department of Environmental Health and Safety works closely with Facilities Planning to ensure that facility changes meet all applicable code and safety standards.
-When considering new research projects, the work space must be reviewed to determine if it is appropriate for the proposed process.
+CF’s Department of Environmental Health and Safety works closely with Facilities Planning to ensure that facility changes meet all applicable code and safety standards.
+When considering new research projects, the workspace must be reviewed to determine if it is appropriate for the proposed process.
 When room modifications are needed, they are requested with a Minor Project Request Form.
-These following 5 points and accompanying questionnaire identify the major considerations to avoid delays in the MP process.
+These following 5 points and accompanying questionnaire identify the major considerations to avoid delays in the Minor Project (MP) process.

 While emergency retrofit can sometimes be accommodated for a small scope, most projects will require several months of planning and design before construction begins.
 Please submit your request with as much advance notice as possible and consider filing your MP request when a grant proposal is submitted.

 If the project or process requires the use of chemicals, fuels, compressed gases, hazardous materials, or if the process generates air contaminants, a ventilation review of the room will be required, even if existing processes are already present in the space.
-Other room design parameters must also be reviewed such as safety shower/eye wash access, appropriate flooring, adequate electrical safety features, etc. After items 1 & 2 above, attempting to retrofit a process in an inappropriate space is the number one hurdle to achieving success in moving your research forward.
-With enough time and information up front, this element can be identified and resolved early on.
+Other room design parameters must also be reviewed such as safety shower/eyewash access, appropriate flooring, adequate electrical safety features, etc. After items 1 and 2 above, attempting to retrofit a process in an inappropriate space is the number one hurdle to achieving success in moving your research forward.
+With enough time and information upfront, this element can be identified and resolved early on.

 Many spaces have previous site conditions that will be impacted by a change or addition, which will require comprehensive inclusion in the new design.
 For example, locations in which chemicals and other hazardous materials have been used previously will require decontamination prior to commencement of work.
 Equipment that produces heat load will trigger HVAC upgrades.
 Older facilities may have asbestos-containing materials or insufficient electrical capacity.